varvv/contract-deployments/mainnet/2025-05-06-fund-ledgers/README.md

 Make sure you are on the "Overview" tab of the tenderly simulation, to validate integrity of the simulation, we need to check the following:

-1. "Network": Check the network is `Mainnet` (when running `make sign-ethereum`) or `Base` (when running `make sign-base`).
+1. "Network": Check the network is `Mainnet`.
 2. "Timestamp": Check the simulation is performed on a block with a recent timestamp (i.e. close to when you run the script).

 ##### 3.1.2.
 Validate correctness of the state diff.

-Now click on the "State" tab, and refer to the [Ethereum State](./validations/ethereum.md) or [Base State](./validations/base.md) validations instructions for the transaction you are signing.
+Now click on the "State" tab, and refer to the [Ethereum State](./VALIDATION.md) validation instructions for the transaction you are signing.
 Once complete return to this document to complete the signing.

 ### 4. Extract the domain hash and the message hash to approve.